Denise Montell: Research and career

 Montell joined the faculty at Johns Hopkins University in 1992.
-After ten years at Johns Hopkins, she was promoted to full Professor, where she became Founding Director of the Center for Cell Dynamics.
+After ten years at Johns Hopkins, she was promoted to full professor, where she became founding director of the Center for Cell Dynamics.
 In 2013, she moved to the University of California, Santa Barbara, where she was made Duggan Professor.
 In 2020, Montell was appointed president of the Genetics Society of America.

 Montell's research considers the oogenesis process in Drosophila and border cell migration.
 She has studied apoptosis, cell motility, and cell engulfment.
-Montell identified that cells that had previously been considered to be beyond the point of no return in the dying process can recover and proliferate.
+Montell identified that cells, previously considered to be beyond the point of no return in the dying process, can recover and proliferate.
 The process, which Montell named anastasis, can salvage cells that are difficult to replace.
 Cell motility is the process by which embryos develop, wounds heal and immune systems fight disease.
 At the same time, cell motility can give rise to tumor metastasis.
 Montell created an in vivo model for the study of cell motility.